 Speaker Noise Caused By Wired Connection

 Humming and buzzing can certainly be an issue with physical audio connections.
-The issue could be with the speaker’s input connection, the cell phone’s output connection, the cable that connects the two devices or the internal wiring of either device.
+The issue could be with the speaker's input connection, the cell phone's output connection, the cable that connects the two devices, or either device's internal wiring.

 Sometimes the fix is as easy as cleaning the input jacks or cable plugs.
 Other times, these connections or the cable need to be replaced or repaired.